Cost Function Unrolling in Unsupervised Optical Flow: Abstract

 \section{Abstract}

 Steepest descent algorithms, which are commonly used in deep learning, use the gradient as the descent direction, either as-is or after a direction shift using preconditioning.
 In many scenarios calculating the gradient is numerically hard due to complex or non-differentiable cost functions, specifically next to singular points.
-In this work we focus on the derivation of the Total Variation semi-norm commonly used in unsupervised cost functions.
-Specifically, we derive a differentiable proxy to the hard $L^1$ smoothness constraint in a novel iterative scheme which we refer to as Cost Unrolling.
-Producing more accurate gradients during training, our method enables finer predictions of a given DNN model through improved convergence, without modifying its architecture or increasing computational complexity.
-We demonstrate our method in the unsupervised optical flow task.
-Replacing the $L^1$ smoothness constraint with our unrolled cost during the training of a well known baseline, we report improved results on both MPI Sintel and KITTI 2015 unsupervised optical flow benchmarks.
-Particularly, we report EPE reduced by up to 15.82\% on occluded pixels, where the smoothness constraint is dominant, enabling the detection of much sharper motion edges. \footnote{Under review.
-Our code will be publicly available upon publication.}
+This has been commonly overcome by increased DNN model sizes and complexity.
+In this work we propose a novel mechanism we refer to as Cost Unrolling, for improving the ability of a given DNN model to solve a complex cost function, without modifying its architecture or increasing computational complexity.
+We focus on the derivation of the Total Variation (TV) smoothness constraint commonly used in unsupervised cost functions.
+We introduce an iterative differentiable alternative to the TV smoothness constraint, which is demonstrated to produce more stable gradients during training, enable faster convergence and improve the predictions of a given DNN model.
+We test our method in several tasks, including image denoising and unsupervised optical flow.
+Replacing the TV smoothness constraint with our loss during DNN training, we report improved results in all tested scenarios.
+Specifically, our method improves flows predicted at occluded regions, a crucial task by itself, resulting in sharper motion boundaries.